MoeinT/AWS-ElasticBeanstalk/README.md

 ### Manifest file
 It is a JSON file that serves as the bluprint for the image providing information about each layer size, digest, and configurations.
 The goal of the manifest file is to provide a unified view of the image, ragardless of the platform on which it's running on.
 It maintains the loosely coupling of each layer and their ordering allowing Docker to reconstruct the image properly.

-### Base Layer
-In Docker, the base image is the bottom-most layer and the foundation on which every other layer gets built on.
-It provides a basic operating system environment along with packages and softwares required to build an application.
-The base image is specified through the FROM instruction in the Dockerfile, like ```FROM ubuntu:latest```.
-An example of a base image is BusyBox.
-You can pull that image and run it as a container locally by running ```docker run -it --rm busybox```; -it stands for interactivelly, meaning that we'll be able to access the container in the terminal; --rm will delete the container once it's been stopped.
-When the busybox container running, we can run ```ls``` or ```echo``` commands on it; this is because these commands are available within the containers file system.

 ## What is a containers?
 A few important concepts before defining containers: